Skip to footer content

 }

-}); // identifier and prediction parameters
+}); // Pass the model identifier and input parameters to the prediction call

 console.log(result);